HELAA, brownfield land and self build registers

 Read our privacy notice to see how we look after your data.

-We are undertaking a general ‘call for sites’ each year for a range of potential uses that are listed above.
-For housing use, sites within the district should accommodate 5 or more additional dwellings.
+We undertake a general 'call for sites' each year seeking land for a range of potential uses that are listed above.
+For housing use, sites within the district should accommodate at least 5 or more additional dwellings.
 In addition to this Call For Sites, we always welcome the submission of sites for inclusion within the HELAA at any time of the year.

-Annually we ask all those who have previously had some involvement with land within the existing HELAA, to review their site information and provide us with an update of any relevant information. this enables us to update our records and also helps us to assess whether a site could be considered achievable and available.
-We are particularly interested to know if promoters are planning to develop the site within the next 5 years or in the longer term (6-10, 11-15 or 16+ years).
+Annually we ask all those who have previously provided land within the existing HELAA, to review their site information and provide us with an update of any relevant information.
+This enables us to update our records and also helps us to assess whether a site could be considered, achievable and available.
+We are particularly interested to know if promoters plan to develop the site within the next 5 years or in the longer term (6-10, 11-15 or 16+ years).

 The HELAA report contains more information regarding the assessment itself, along with details of all of the sites included.